arassec/igor/documentation/docs/developer/provider.md

 ## Introduction
 Providers create the data items the actions work with.
-There are two methods that must be implemented in custom providers:
+There are three methods that must be implemented in custom providers:

 ``` java
 /**